 He names Jiddu Krishnamurti, the Indian philosopher, as a first inspiration, when he read from him: “Observing without evaluating is the highest form of human intelligence.”

-See a short film ‘Too quick to judge‘ about a situation where evaluations gain the upper hand over observations and how everything gets resolved – something that often does not happen.
+See a short film ‘Too quick to judge‘ about a situation where evaluations gain the upper hand over observations and how everything gets resolved by an unexpected new piece of information.

 I recalled studies I read at university about dangerous forms of thinking such as